 With detailed, current knowledge of the children’s circumstances, our volunteers ultimately make recommendations that help judges decide where a child can grow up surrounded by love and support.
 And throughout this very difficult and frightening time, the children benefit emotionally from the steady presence of caring volunteers who have no agenda other than the child’s well-being.
 A CASA volunteer may be a child’s only lifeline, making all the difference in a young life marked early on by injury and trauma.

 Knowing the impact a CASA volunteer makes, we cannot be satisfied until every child has an advocate to stand up and be their voice.
 Last year, we were proud to be able to serve three out of four vulnerable children in foster care and yet we are driven to meet the unmet need – that one child out of four who is left to navigate a complex child welfare system without an advocate.
 The cost to serve a child for a year is $2,000.
 Serving all the children means we need to increase levels of support to recruit and train many more volunteers and hire additional program staff to train and supervise the volunteers.

 For 21 years, the Dallas CASA Classic and the growth of Dallas CASA have gone hand in hand.
-With the critical support of this extraordinary golf tournament, Dallas CASA has grown from serving 407 children annually 21 years ago to nearly 3,000 last year.
+With the critical support of this extraordinary golf tournament, Dallas CASA has grown from serving 407 children annually 21 years ago to more than 3,100 last year.
 Nearly eight times more children are being helped compared to the first year of this enormously successful event.
 Every child has the right to be safe and you are giving so many at-risk children the chance to grow up in safe and loving homes.